- China Tours +

 - Day Tours

-Colorful lights decorate the streets and buildings, and Christmas displays are everywhere.
-Christmas events, the revamped, charged up Symphony of Lights, and the Hong Kong Pulse 3D laser graphics displays wow visitors, and the run up to the New Year countdown ends the year with fireworks over Victoria Bay.
+Christmas events, the revamped, charged up Symphony of Lights, and the Hong Kong Pulse 3D laser graphics displays wow visitors, and the run up to the New Year 2020 countdown ends the year with fireworks over Victoria Bay.

-The Winter Festival is filled with stunning beauty, twinkling lights, old world traditions and the sound of carolers, and it culminates in a display of fireworks over the city which is reflected in Victoria Harbour.
+The Winter Festival will be filled with stunning beauty, twinkling lights, old world traditions and the sound of carolers, and it culminates in a display of fireworks over Victoria Harbour.

 The Hong Kong Winter Festival varies in themes from one venue to another.
 Each mall changes their theme for the year.